KleberVales/spring-boot-autoconfig-demo/README.md

 ## 🎯 Objectives

-- Demonstrar o uso de AutoConfiguration no Spring Boot.
+- Demonstrate the use of AutoConfiguration in Spring Boot.
-- Criar beans condicionais com @ConditionalOnProperty.
+- Create conditional beans with @ConditionalOnProperty.
-- Mostrar como sobrescrever configurações padrão no application.properties.
+- Show how to override default settings in application.properties.

 ## 🏗️ Estrutura do Projeto